jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp.rst

 real time, it is not recommended to have this happen for each generation as it would take a very long time.
 Instead, perhaps only show the visualization every so often or save images to create an animation after evolution is done.

-Do not feel that visualizing the routs is the only option.
+Do not feel that visualizing the routes is the only option.
 It could be a visualization of some mechanism within the GA, or maybe something entirely different.
 Like already mentioned, the more creative the better.